julianna-langston/chartjs2music/README.md

 * `cc` - the equivalent of the [chart2music option `cc`](https://chart2music.com/docs/API/Config#axes)
 * `audioEngine` - the equivalent of the [chart2music option `audioEngine`](https://chart2music.com/docs/API/Config#cc)
 * `axes` - the equivalent of the [chart2music option `axes`](https://chart2music.com/docs/API/Config#axes)
 * `lang` - the language your user speaks.
-The available languages that Chart2Music supports are: "en", "es".
+The available languages that Chart2Music supports are: "en", "de", "es", "fr", "it".
 The default is "en".
 If you would like to add translations for another language, [Chart2Music is open to PRs](https://github.com/julianna-langston/chart2music).

 Here's an example for providing options:
 ```js